-The best time to cycle around the centre of Milan, and feel as though you own the city, is most definitely on Sunday mornings.
+The best time to cycle around downtown Milano, and feel as though you own the city, is definitely on Sunday mornings.

-And, if you want to combine exercise with culture, we can offer you a great itinerary around the city that follows in Leonardo’s footsteps.
+If you wish to combine exercise and culture, we can offer a great itinerary around the city that follows in Leonardo’s footsteps.

-If you want to visit the Last Supper, please don't forget to book your visit in advance.
+If you wish to visit the Last Supper, please don't forget to book your visit in advance.

-But let's jump on the saddle now and follow the Milanese footsteps of this quintessential Renaissance man and one of the most eclectic geniuses in the history of mankind.
-Leonardo never ceased to amaze with his extraordinarily futuristic inventions, his incomparable paintings and his plethora of fascinating observations on natural phenomena, art and science that made him a true precursor in the most diverse fields of the arts and sciences.
+But let us pick up our bicycles now and follow the Milanese footsteps of this quintessential Renaissance man, one of the most eclectic geniuses in the history of mankind.
+Leonardo never ceased to amaze with his extraordinarily futuristic inventions, his incomparable paintings and his wealth of fascinating observations on natural phenomena, art and science that made him a true precursor in the most diverse fields of the arts and sciences.